Capture of Tortuga: Aftermath

 On 27–28 January 1635, the Spanish ships finally entered the port.
 Fuenmayor spent the following three or four days combing Tortuga before departing, with the rest of his men (and prisoners) following not long thereafter.
 The 39 prisoners were condemned to hard labour, building fortifications in Santo Domingo.
 On 10 April 1635, proprietors of the Providence Island colony deprived Wormeley of his office and banished him from the Tortuga, 'by reason of his cowardice and negligence in losing the island.'
 He is thought to have relocated to York County, Virginia, where he served in various public offices.

 It has been suggested that settlers who hid were 'hunted down' during Fuenmayor's sweep of the island, though a 'handful managed to conceal themselves in out-of-the-way recesses until the Spaniards [...] sailed back to San Domingo.'
 In any case, as no garrison remained in Tortuga, the island is thought to have been resettled within a few months of Fuenmayor's departure, in mid- or late 1635.

-Legacy

 The capture was deemed 'a complete success.'
 Men who distinguished themselves were honoured with mercedes, and Fuenmayor was promoted to the governorship of Venezuela.
 It has been further suggested that this success encouraged campaigns against Dutch-held Curaçao and English-held Providence Island.

 Wormeley, on the other hand, is said to have 'displayed the utmost cowardice.'
 It has been suggested that Fuenmayor's campaign contributed to Tortuga's transition from a quasi-plantation, quasi-pirate settlement to 'a true pirate stronghold,' as the campaign resulted in the removal of Providence Island's plantation-oriented oversight, and the eventual desertion of tobacco farmers, leaving mainly pirates and buccaneers.